gedePakusadewa/6_computer_store_FE/README.md

     - user can add or remove product from the cart page
     - there is a page only display product that add to cart by user

+#### Additional Enhancements (Optional):
+  - Social Sharing
+    - Implement social sharing features, allowing users to share their favorite recipes on social media.
+  - admin page
+    - admin can CRUD user, CRUD product
+  - Add total number review in star review
+    - add how many people have been submitted review
-  - Add payment page (NOT IMPLEMENTED)
+  - Add payment page
     - there is a check out page for use input some payment information

-  - All purchased item page (NOT IMPLEMENTED)
+  - All purchased item page
     - user can see all product that have been bought in a page
     - that page only show product information like product picture, product price, and date user purchased it

-  - Currency change (NOT IMPLEMENTED)
+  - Currency change
     - user can change currency that have been used in system to user prefer currency.
 Ex by default system using rupiah (Rp), user change it to US dollar (USD)

-  - Review product(add star and write comment) (NOT IMPLEMENTED)
+  - Review product(add star and write comment)
     - after user purchase product, user can review (add star and write comment) in product detail and in purchased page

-#### Additional Enhancements (Optional):
-  - Social Sharing
-    - Implement social sharing features, allowing users to share their favorite recipes on social media.
-  - admin page
+  - Check if stock ready or not
+    - check to DB if the product stock is still available or not

+  - user can buy product in some quatity
-    - admin can CRUD user, CRUD product
+    - user can input how many user want to but the product